WorldOfCode22/Backend-Bootstrap/README.md

 # Backend-Bootstrap
 A quick bootstrap for a backend environment that uses Graphql, mongoose, and node.
-Fork this to ave time writing essential code
+Fork this to save time writing essential code